spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 To get access to the SpatialOS Unreal Engine fork, you need to link your GitHub account to a verified Epic Games account, agree to the Unreal Engine End User License Agreement (EULA) and accept the invitation to join the [EpicGames organisation on GitHub](https://github.com/EpicGames).
 To do this, see the [Unreal Engine documentation](https://www.unrealengine.com/en-US/ue4-on-github).</br>

 <%(Callout type="warn" message="This step is required to use the GDK.
-Without joining the `EpicGames` organisation on GitHub, the [Unreal Engine Fork link](https://github.com/improbableio/UnrealEngine) will return a 404 error and you will not be able to download it.")%>
+Without joining the `EpicGames` organisation on GitHub, the [Unreal Engine fork link](https://github.com/improbableio/UnrealEngine) will return a 404 error and you will not be able to download it.")%>

-### Step 2: Clone the Unreal Engine Fork repository
+### Step 2: Clone the Unreal Engine fork repository

 <%(#Expandable title="Using the command line")%>